Skip to Main Content

 • Meet with the OER Librarian after grant is awarded to discuss the work plan and project timeline

-• Publish any new or derivative OER with a Creative Commons license that allows derivatives and include any content in appropriate open repositories (Open Textbook Library, OER Commons, Open Pedagogy Portal, etc.)
+• Publish any new or adapted OER with a Creative Commons license that allows derivatives and include any content in appropriate open repositories (Open Textbook Library, OER Commons, Open Pedagogy Portal, etc.)

 • Share your grant program experience with the Berea College community and provide feedback on this initiative and how we can improve

-• Continue to use adopted resources (or other OER) for a minimum of two years
+• Continue to use adopted resources (or other OER) in Berea College courses for a minimum of two years

 • Awardees are strongly encouraged to assess and report a summary of findings in their final report